confluentinc/ksqldb-recipes/docs/real-time-analytics/discounting/index.md

 ### Setup your Environment

+Provision a Kafka cluster in [Confluent Cloud](https://www.confluent.io/confluent-cloud/tryfree/?utm_source=github&utm_medium=ksqldb_recipes&utm_campaign=discounting).

 --8<-- "docs/shared/ccloud_setup.md"

 ### Read the data in

 --8<-- "docs/shared/connect.md"

 In the case of this recipe, we're interested in capturing data that reflects incoming orders as well as details on unique discount codes.
-Connect can easily stream in data from a database containing that information; you can use the following template as a guide to setting up a connector.
+Kafka Connect can easily stream in data from a database containing that information; you can use the following template as a guide to setting up a connector.

 ```json
 --8<-- "docs/real-time-analytics/discounting/source.json"